ADVANCED CLASSES & WORKSHOPS

 - Can be combined with ocean dives in most any other training course (no additional dives are required)

 This course is to provide the diver with the information necessary to utilize EANx as a breathing medium.
-The course may be taught as a stand-alone specialty course to certified divers or the knowledge and skills training may be integrated into other NAUI certification courses including the NAUI Scuba Diver Course.
+The course may be taught as a stand-alone specialty course to certified divers or the knowledge and skills training may be integrated into other NAUI certification courses including our Open Water Scuba Diver Course.

 QUALIFICATIONS OF GRADUATES